request-mirror/request-mirror-py/README.md

 **Build the Docker Image yourself**

-This is optional, because the docker-compose file uses the [existing docker image](https://hub.docker.com/r/daan/request-mirror/) from Docker Hub.
+This is optional, because the Docker Compose file uses the [existing docker image](https://hub.docker.com/r/daan/request-mirror/) from Docker Hub.

 ```bash